jmautari/widgets/LCD_MOD.md

 Also available on Chicago Electronics, Adafruit and other stores.

 The Hyperpixel 2.1 round fits perfectly on top of Galahad AIO pump, has excelent IQ and is super bright.
-Using the app on this repository is possible to create cool effects like the samples below:
+Using the app on this repository it is possible to create cool effects like the samples below:

 https://user-images.githubusercontent.com/5205328/141450657-1ef4371f-55f5-48d3-a337-91e073c9b1ea.mp4